 You may have noticed warnings on certain products stating that they contains chemicals known to produce cancer or cause reproductive damage.
 These warnings are the result of California’s Proposition 65, or the Safe Drinking Water and Toxic Enforcement Act.
 Often referred to simply as Prop 65, this law was enacted in 1986 to help residents of California make informed decisions about the products they purchase.
+As a result, these substances are often found in food and food products such as nutritional supplements.
+A Prop 65 warning does not necessarily mean these substances have been added to the product.

 What is Prop 65?